Back

 Our top four success factors for unlocking data-driven sustainability include:

-4. Dedicate people to sustainability reporting and engage your wider stakeholder communities
+4. Dedicate people to sustainability reporting and engage your wider stakeholder communities.

 As the maxim goes, “if you can’t measure it, you can’t manage it.”
 This holds true for sustainability; measurements allow you to cut through the noise of having many sustainability initiatives but no tangible progress.
-Indeed, a data-driven approach to sustainability is critical across all levels of your organisation: high-level KPIs support strategic direction, and granular reporting is crucial for encouraging the right behaviours and enabling progress from the bottom up.
+Indeed, a data-driven approach to sustainability is critical across all levels of your organization: high-level KPIs support strategic direction, and granular reporting is crucial for encouraging the right behaviors and enabling progress from the bottom up.

 So, what is data-driven sustainability, why is it needed, and what does it take to succeed?
 We provide insight from our client engagements below.

-What is data-driven sustainability?
+What is Data-Driven Sustainability?

 Data-driven sustainability is an approach that creates a clear connection between the collection, reporting, and strategic use of data to make sustainability-informed decisions.

-A data-driven approach to sustainability brings traceability and allows your organisation to track progress and make informed decisions.
+A data-driven approach to sustainability brings traceability and allows your organization to track progress and make informed decisions.
 This helps build confidence in your sustainability initiatives by avoiding the trap of using approximated methodology to tackle sustainability.

 Here are our top success factors based on our client insight: